springfall2008/batpred/docs/output-data.md

 ## Web interface

-Predbat has a Web interface active on port 5025 which can be opened by clicking on Web Interface from the Add-on or directly opening the port in your browser e.g. <http://homeassistant.local:5052/>
+Predbat has a Web interface active on port 5052 which can be opened by clicking on Web Interface from the Predbat Add-on or directly opening the port in your browser e.g. <http://homeassistant.local:5052/>

 The Web interface can allow you to view the current plan, adjust the configuration, check your apps.yaml and view the logfiles.
 You can change your view using the top menu bar.

 ![image](https://github.com/user-attachments/assets/0879e48f-fdff-460d-8c11-42abcb13a345)

+**NOTE:** The Predbat web interface will not work with the AppDaemon or the Predbat-appdaemon installation methods.

 ## Displaying output data